Chatbot conversations

 Bot message indicators

-- Normal response: Shows "Improve bot response" button below
+- Normal response: Shows "Give feedback" button below and "Add FAQ" option

-- No answer (red): Bot couldn't find an answer, shows "Train bot for this response" button
+- No Answer (red): Bot couldn't find an answer, shows "Train bot" button

 Training the chatbot